 Selection of Villages: The CASP+ will target 400 Villages of 21 districts in the regions of Khatlon (16 districts), Sughd (2 districts) and DRS (3 districts).
 Targeting at village level will be conducted at the beginning of the project in collaboration with relevant stakeholders and taking into account criteria encompassing environmental and climate related challenges, as well as socio-economic indicators, i.e.: population and number of households, also presence of pastures, and for forestry investment also the presence of forest areas.Specific selection criteria have been developed:

-Adaptation Investment:
+CsCAP Investment:

 Necessary criteria for Village eligibility and ranking

-Excluding villages with less than 50HH
+Excluding villages with less than 80HH and no more than 700 HH.

 Excluding villages with previous/ongoing meaningful intervention providing the community with similar community investments

 Excluding villages with less than 1,000 Sheep Units (SU).
 1 sheep/goat = 1 Sheep Unit; 1 cow = 0.2 Sheep Unit)

 Excluding villages with less than 100ha pasture for their livelihoods

 Ranking criteria to select 400 villages:

 Sub-catchments vulnerability, based on Climate Vulnerability Index for sub-catchments mapped at design stage.

-Forestry Investment:
+Specifically for forestry Investment:

 Necessary criteria for villages eligible for Forestry investment include:

 a subset of the AI villages where at least 100 ha of JFM can be implemented over the lifetime of the project.

 Villages with no previous/ongoing relevant intervention providing the community with reforestation investments similar to CASP+

 Validation of selection of villages for AI and FI investments will occur during project implementation, to ensure that the selected villages meeting the necessary criteria above are also meeting qualitative criteria of social sustainability, commitment, gender equality in accessing information and decision etc. it is expected that at least 70% of the community members have been informed about project opportunity and they participate in the community consultation and that 50% are women (attendance list should be provided).
 It is expected that final agreement to participate in the project is provided by village representatives and 50% are women ( attendance list should be provided).
 Presence of youth in the process will be highly encouraged.
 Details are described in the PIM (targeting section).